Originally posted on National Center for Family Philanthropy.

 The “communication question” is by no means unique to Foundant or philanthropy.
 If it wasn’t an ever-perplexing challenge, social media would not have taken off, and there would not be entire systems and consulting agencies dedicated to this art.
 But we can learn from what we are already seeing happen today.

 Each of the above discussion topics has one important thing in common: relationship building.
 On the surface, it might be difficult to understand how project management, data, or AI are related to relationships (communication and collaboration are a little easier to digest).
 But we live in a virtual world, now more than ever before.
-When you are able to do those things well, you have already fought half the battle in building stronger relationships.
+When you can do those things well, you have already fought half the battle in building stronger relationships.

 Every relationship everywhere was built on a mix of communications, decisions, information, and learning (rinse and repeat).
 When any one of those elements is done poorly, the relationship breaks down.
 Grantmakers can put systems and processes in place to become more efficient, communicate better, manage and use data more intentionally, make better decisions, and foster creative collaboration.
 By proxy, grantees can then do their jobs better and create more impact.

 Relationship building is the crux of Foundant’s success.
 Our mission is simple: to maximize the impact of the philanthropic community.
-We do this through software solutions, yes, but our goal is not to be “just another tech vendor.”
+We do this through software solutions, but our goal is not to be “just another tech vendor.”
 Our team is dedicated to delivering the best service possible, continually seeking ways to improve processes for our clients and ourselves, and always doing the right thing.

 Don’t ask, “What can technology do for me?”
 Instead, ask, “How can I leverage technology to do better?”
 The right solution (for any of your questions) should be an extension of your knowledge, talents, and passion...not a replacement.